weissmanlab/DeCoTUR/README.md

 | SampleN | 0.001 | 0.0015 | ... | 0 |

 The other inputs to this function are: A) a method for determining the close-pair cutoff.
 This can be
 1. Auto.
-I don't recommend this.
 It looks at the pairwise distance distribution and tries to find a cutoff that encompasses the first peak.
-Very complicated, not worth it, only in here as a curiosity and if someone wants to be "super rigorous" about determining the cutoff.
+Not recommended for first time use.
 2. Distance.
 You give it a distance cutoff, it uses it.
 3. Fraction.
 You give it a fraction (i.e. I want the 5% closest pairs, so my fraction is 0.05).
 4. Fixed Number.
 I.e. I want 500 close pairs.